remaro-network/auv_profeat/README.md

 The features of the feature model that can be activated and deactivated during runtime are represented as variables in the PRISM model.
 The variable `_robot_navigation_high` in the above example, for example, corresponds to the feature `high` which is a subfeature if `navigation` that is a subfeature of `robot`.
 The "feature variables" initialised with `0` are inactive in the beginning, the ones initialised with `1` are active.

-#### Run experiments with other properties
+#### Run Experiments with Other Properties
 To run PRISM experiments with different properties, run the commands in [Reward Properties](#reward-properties) with your modified property file to obtain the corresponding `.props` file.
-Then follow the steps for replicating the experiments in [Different Environments](#different-environments) or [Unsafe States Experiments](#usafe-states-experiments).
+Then follow the steps for replicating the experiments in [Different Environments](#different-environments) or [Unsafe States Experiments](#unsafe-states-experiments).

 ## Acknowledgements
 We would like to thank Matthias Volk and Tim Quatmann for answering various questions about Storm and multiobjective model checking.